 YO, insert hook into indicated st. YO, pull up a loop.
 (YO, insert hook into same st, YO, pull up a loop) 2 times.
 YO, pull through 6 loops on hook.
 YO, pull through last 2 loops on hook.

-NOTE: For a picture tutorial going along with these written instructions, be sure to view the video above!
+NOTE: For a picture tutorial going along with these written instructions, be sure to view the video in the player!
 It will show you pictures to help with any tricky steps.
 You can pause it at any time if you need to focus in on a given step!

 Fsc a multiple of 2+1 (to start with a chain stitch, you’ll need a multiple of 2, and then one row of single crochet).